 This is the process of logging in, for instance to use a device or an online service.
 This process usually serves to advise the system that a session is about to start now, and that users would like to be connected to one of their user accounts, e. g. their e-banking account.

 This is when users log out of systems.
 Users instruct the system to terminate the current session this way.

 Some programs (for instance Microsoft Office, Adobe Acrobat) allow users to automate certain actions using small programs – so-called macros, actions or scripts.
 However, attackers also like to abuse these to embed malicious code (malware) in seemingly innocuous-looking documents.

 The term is made up of the terms “malicious” and “software”.
 Malware is the generic term for software which executes malicious functions on a device (such as viruses, worms, Trojans, ransomware).

-With a Man-in-the-Middle attack, malware will intervene into an e-banking session by interposing itself unnoticed between a user’s device and a financial institution’s server, to then take control of data traffic.
+With a Man-in-the-Middle attack, a third party or a malware will intervene into an e-banking session by interposing itself unnoticed between a user’s device and a financial institution’s server, to then take control of data traffic.

 This is the individual identification number of a network device (e. g.
 WLAN connection).
 This ID is usually set at the factory.
 It could be compared to a car’s chassis number.

 The term Money Mule (and also financial agent) denotes people receiving funds into their own bank account to pass them on abroad against a fee.
 These funds almost always come from illegal deals.
 Money mules are generally recruited via lucrative job ads offering fast and high earning potentials.
 Anyone participating in such “deals” and transactions risks prosecution for aiding and abetting money laundering transactions.